 All three macronutrients may play different roles in our body, but they all provide energy:

-1 gram of proteins or carbs = 4 kcal
+- gram of proteins or carbs = .

 If It Fits Your Macros diet

 The IIFYM diet tracks macronutrients rather than individual foods.
-It is based on the assumption that you can eat whatever you want as long as it fits your macros plan, so, in theory, you are allowed to eat a donut, as long as the amount of carbs, proteins, and fats consumed fits your macros plan.
+It is based on the assumption that you can eat whatever you want as long as it fits your macros plan, so, in theory, you are allowed to eat a donut as long as the amount of carbs, proteins, and fats consumed fit your macros plan.

-Before starting following IIFYM diet, have a look at the pros and cons presented in the table below:
+Before starting following IIFYM diet, have a look at its pros and cons:

 If it fits your macros calculator estimates the amount of proteins, fats, and carbohydrates you should eat every day in a few steps:

-Next, the calculator estimates your total daily energy expenditure (TDEE), based on your BMR and physical activity level.
+Next, the calculator estimates your total daily energy expenditure (TDEE) (learn more about this quantity at our TDEE calculator).
+The TDEE is based on your BMR and physical activity level.

 Finally, it calculates your recommended amounts of macronutrients.
 The results will depend on your TDEE, and whether you want to lose, maintain, or gain weight.